Library Fact Sheets

-The 314th Airlift Wing, Little Rock Air Force Base, Ark., is the nation's tactical airlift "Center of Excellence" and trains C-130 aircrew members from the Department of Defense, Coast Guard, and 44 allied nations.
-The 314th Airlift Wing is aligned under Air Education and Training Command, reporting to the Director of Intelligence, Operations, and Nuclear Integration at Randolph Air Force Base, Texas.
-The wing flies 12,600 hours annually and utilizes two local drop zones, two local assault landing zones, 10 regional airfields, and 80 flight simulators/training devices to train more than 1,800 students annually, including over 250 international students in DoD's largest international flight training program.
+The 314th Airlift Wing, Little Rock Air Force Base, Ark., is the nation's tactical airlift "Center of Excellence" and trains C-130 aircrew members from the Department of Defense, Coast Guard, and 47 allied nations.
+The 314th Airlift Wing is aligned under Air Education and Training Command, reporting to 19th Air Force, Joint Base San Antonio-Randolph, Texas.
+The wing flies 6,600 aircraft hours and 35,000 simulator hours annually.
+It utilizes two local drop zones and assault landing zones, and more than 10 regional airfields.
+Annually, the wing trains more than 1,300 students, including more than 200 international students, making it DoD's largest international flight training program.

 MISSION AND VISION

-The wing's mission is to train the world's best C-130 combat airlifters to fly, fight, and win.
-The wing's vision is to build the foundation of America's combat airlift capability by instilling a combat airlift culture and warrior ethos, and developing the skills to successfully operate in an operational unit.
+The wing's mission is to provide the world's best C-130 combat airlift training.
+The wing's vision is to be the cornerstone of C-130 combat airlift excellence; inspiring leaders, strengthening partnerships and developing the future.

-The 314th Airlift Wing consists of approximately 1,200 military and 25 civilian personnel.
-The instructor force in the 314th Airlift Wing is the most experienced cadre of C-130 flight instructors in the world.
+The 314th Airlift Wing consists of approximately 700 military and 100 civilian personnel and contractors.
+The instructor force of the 314th Airlift Wing is the most experienced cadre of C-130 flight instructors in the world.
 Students receive training in all five crew positions--pilot, copilot, navigator, flight engineer, and loadmaster.
-Military training leaders assigned to the 714th Training Squadron provide continuous professional development for nonprior service loadmaster students in the initial training pipeline.
+Military training leaders assigned to the 714th Training Squadron provide continuous professional development for non-prior service loadmaster students in the initial training pipeline.

-Little Rock Air Force Base opened in October 1955.
-The base consists of more than 6,000 acres and one runway.
-The base population of more than 8,000 active-duty military and civilian members and about 6,500 family members live and work on and around the base.
-The base's 2012 total economic impact was more than $895 billion.
+Little Rock AFB opened in October 1955.
+The base encompasses 6,100 acres and includes one runway and one assault landing strip.
+The base has more than 9,700 active-duty, Air National Guard, Reserve and civilian members assigned, and approximately 15,000 family members live and work on and around the base.
+Furthermore, an estimated 57,000 retirees live in the region.
+The base's 2014 total economic impact was more than $813 million.